BioMedIA/dHCP-release-notes/organisation.md

 ### Pre-processing for fMRI

-A. Prepare fieldmaps for correction of susceptibility distortions
+1. Prepare fieldmaps for correction of susceptibility distortions

     1. Estimate field map from the two “best” spin-echo volumes (1 per phase-encode direction) using FSL TOPUP<sup>1</sup>.
 “Best” is